Advanced Design of Experiments

 Delegates will need to have either Minitab (versions 16 or 17) or Design Expert (versions 8 or 9) loaded on laptop computers.
 Trial versions of the software, suitable for training, are available - Design Expert 9 (free 45 day trial available on www.statease.com) or Minitab 17 (free 30 day trial available on www.minitab.co.uk).
 The course will be organised to ensure that full use can be made of the free versions of the software.

 Albert Plant is a chartered engineer (FIEI) and has a B.Sc. degree in statistics.
-He has nineteen years experience training and consulting in DOE.
-His work covers a wide range of industries including chemical, pharmaceutical and medical devices industries, food industry, electronics, automotive parts, and other manufacturing.
+He has twenty years experience training and consulting in DOE.
+His work covers a wide range of industries including chemical, pharmaceutical and medical devices industries, synthetic diamonds, food industry, electronics, automotive parts, and other manufacturing.
 Albert has used Minitab software since 1993 and Design Expert software since 1997.
 He is a volunteer tester for Minitab on new versions and he was involved in testing version 17 of Minitab in 2013.

 Testimonials Click Here